xapicohort/MakeyMakey/Makey Makey Stage1/README.md

 # Stage 1: MakeyMakey Setup and Testing App
-Build a cross platform app for setup and testing of the Makey Makey Initial build is desktop only (MakeyMakey is USB device): Mac/Win/Linux Request team & other cohort members to test the desktop and provide feedback
+Our goal is to build a cross platform app for setup and testing of the Makey Makey The initial build is desktop only (MakeyMakey is USB device): Mac/Win/Linux Request team & other cohort members to test the desktop and provide feedback
 	 in the #Team-MakeyMakey slack channel

+There is a video demo of the app on [YouTube](https://www.youtube.com/watch?v=DJedJ5IjPsw):https://www.youtube.com/watch?v=DJedJ5IjPsw

 KNOWN ISSUE: One of the default 'keys' the Makey Makey uses is a 'click.'